davebenson/doom4-walkthrough/README.md

 Disable the Neural Networks on the left and right.

 Then go to the center console.
-Pick up Codex Entry "...".
+Pick up Codex Entry "Environments / VEGA Central Processing".
 Then interact with the screen to get a cut scene that ends the level.

 # Mission 13: Argent D'Nur